v1ggs/abstraction/README.md

 In `.abstraction.config.js`, set `server.backend` to your local back-end domain.
 All Webpack's features will be available.

-In development environment, include only built JavaScript files, without CSS.
+In development environment, enqueue only built JavaScript files, without CSS.
 Use `.assets.json` for all required info.
 The `assets.json` file will be served by devServer, on the local backend domain (configured in `server.backend`), on port `8080` (e.g. `https://yourdomain.local:8080/.assets.json`).

-In production, include CSS as well.
+In production, enqueue CSS as well.

-For a differential serving, include both `es5` and `es6` bundles with PHP, reading information from `.assets.json`.
+For a differential serving, enqueue both `es5` and `es6` bundles with PHP, reading information from `.assets.json`.
 Then use `type="module"` attribute for `es6` and `nomodule defer` for `es5`.

 > IMPORTANT:
 >